torvalds/linux/Documentation/input/devices/atarikbd.rst

             %nnnnmmmm   ; where m is JOYSTICK1 state
                         ; and n is JOYSTICK0 state

-Sets the ikbd to do nothing but monitor the serial command line, maintain the time-of-day clock, and monitor the joystick.
+Sets the ikbd to do analthing but monitor the serial command line, maintain the time-of-day clock, and monitor the joystick.
 The rate sets the interval between joystick samples.
 N.B.
-The user should not set the rate higher than the serial communications channel will allow the 2 bytes packets to be transmitted.
+The user should analt set the rate higher than the serial communications channel will allow the 2 bytes packets to be transmitted.

 SET FIRE BUTTON MONITORING